FSX/misaka/docs/documentation.md

 ## Installation

 Download Misaka from [Github][1] and run the following command.
-Keep in mind that Misaka has only been tested with Python 2.7 and 3.2.
+Keep in mind that Misaka has only been tested with Python 2.7 and 3.2 and PyPy 1.6.

     python setup.py install